marcdime/Python-to-MS-SQL-server/README.md

 ```
 ![wanted table :*SurveyData*](SurveyData.png)

 *NULL* value indicates the *questionID* does NOT exist in the *SurveyID* and the value "-1" means it does but the *User* does NOT answer to the question.
-Reminder : the rules is given in the *SurveyStructure* table !
+Reminder : the rules are given in the *SurveyStructure* table !

 ...and save the extracted table into a .csv file